Arseny of Winnipeg: Life

 While he was active among the people, a dream of his came true when with the blessing of the then Abp.
 Tikhon, Hieromonk Arseny founded the St. Tikhon's Monastery and orphanage in the rural countryside near Carbondale and Mayfield, Pennsylvania at South Canaan.
 The Wagner farm was purchased for $2,580 during the summer of 1905.
 On the day of its dedication, July 31, 1905, a crowd on foot formed a pilgrimage walk of the ten miles through the mountains from Mayfield to the site of the new monastery.
 On the following May 30, 1906, at the dedication of the chapel at the partially finished monastery building with Abp.
 Tikhon present, Bp.
 Raphael spoke of the hard work by Fr.
 Igumen Arseny for the realization of the monastery.
 When Fr.
 Arseny was named the superior of the monastery, the crowd answered loudly, "He is worthy."
 The anniversary of this dedication has become an annual Memorial Day pilgrimage to the monastery.

 Then, in 1908, Fr.
 Arseny was appointed by then Abp.
 Platon to the position of dean and administrator of the Canadian parishes.
-With his knowledge of the many dialects of the Carpatho-Russian/Galician area and his ability to preach in them, the Canadian faithful (who mainly hailed from those areas) almost immediately fell in love with him.
-With these rare missionary talents, he had great success with receiving back Uniats as well as welcoming many Galicians and Bukovinians who were arriving in numbers to Canada.
-His preaching produced for him the affectionate title "The Canadian Chrysostom."
+With his knowledge of the many dialects of the Carpatho-Russian/Galician area and his ability to preach in them, the Canadian faithful (who mainly hailed from those areas) had a positive view of him.
+He was fairly successful with receiving back Uniats as well as welcoming many Galicians and Bukovinians who were arriving in Canada.
+He was given the affectionate title "The Canadian Chrysostom."
 After only two years, however, he returned to Russia in 1910.

 Little is known for certain of why he returned to Russia or his activities while there.
 In his request to the Synod, he wrote: